DivadNojnarg/CaPO4Sim/README.md

 - a detailed view of PO4 reabsorption and its regulation by PTH and FGF23 in the proximal tubule is now available.
 - the shinycssloader (spinner when application is busy) has been updated.
+- the core has been replaced by a C code which runs 60 times faster than the previous version.

 ## Changelog version 2.2 (case studies app)